Erlanger Western Carolina Hospital: History

 Erlanger Health System acquired Murphy Medical Center in January 2018 and changed its name in January 2019.
 The hospital closed its labor and delivery unit in December 2019.
 As of 2018, the hospital had approximately 450 employees.
-In 2023, Erlanger Western Carolina Hospital served as incident command post during the 5,000-acre Collett Ridge Fire.
+In 2023, an Erlanger Life Force helicopter ambulance transporting a patient to Asheville's Mission Hospital crashed near Franklin 15 minutes after leaving Erlanger Western Carolina Hospital.
+All four aboard survived.
+The helicopter was based at the Western Carolina Regional Airport in Andrews.
+That same year, Erlanger Western Carolina Hospital served as incident command post during the 5,000-acre Collett Ridge Fire.
+Since 2023, Erlanger has provided athletic trainers to Andrews and Murphy high schools.
 In late 2024, the hospital opened a nature garden for staff and patients in a trapped space between buildings.

 On June 30, 2025, a fatal shooting occurred at a nearby orthopedics office affiliated with the hospital.
 A federal inmate shot a Cherokee County Sheriff's Office (CCSO) detention officer with his own gun and injured another.
 The officer that was shot was taken into the main hospital where he was pronounced deceased.
 The inmate stole a vehicle, fled, and was arrested in Macon County, near Franklin.
 He was arrested on a first-degree murder charge and was taken to the Buncombe County Detention Center.
 The inmate had a virtual court appearance in Swain County.
 The hospital and the nearby Tri-County Community College were on lockdown.
 The inmate had previously been arrested on robbery charges and had previously escaped from CCSO's custody in 2024.

+In December 2025, Erlanger Western Carolina announced plans to add 20,000 square feet of patient care areas, consolidating radiology, laboratory services, urgent care, primary care, urology, orthopedic care, and general surgery into a single location on the main hospital campus. $3 million in federal funding was allocated for the project after being requested by Chuck Edwards in the bill reopening the government following the 2025 government shutdown.
+In mid-2026, Erlanger Western Carolina announced the closure of its retail pharmacy due to regulatory and financial pressures.